cuhksam/emnlp2019.github.io/_pages/participants.md

 {% include toc icon="gears" %}

-Below, all information for participants are given that are available so far.
-More details to be announced.
+Below, you find diverse useful information for participants of the EMNLP-IJCNLP 2019.
+More information will be added as soon as it is available..

-## An Update on Conference Organization
+## Update on Conference Organization

 (August 23, 2019)